Milford to Haslemere walk

 - i) Main Walk

-- Cross the picnic area to the NT Café, and exit from its car park by a wide grassy track (the former A3).
-Follow the footpath marked “GW” [!] nearest to the left-hand side of the Devil’s Punch Bowl Hotel, by a footpath sign, your direction due south.
-Ignore the more obvious – also signposted “GW” – path to your left.
+- Cross the picnic area to the NT Café, and exit from its car park by tarmac track (the former A3).
+Head half-right towards the Devil's Punch Bowl Hotel, and take the footpath [!] nearest to the left-hand side of the hotel, marked by a footpath sign with a Greensand Way disc.

-- In 250 metres you pass the entrance gate to The Shieling on your right-hand side and ignore a path to the left, to follow the direction of the Greensand Way (GW) arrow on the footpath post, and go straight on downhill, your direction 130°.
+- In 250 metres you pass the entrance gate to The Shieling on your right-hand side, with wooden close boarded fencing either side of the entrance, and ignore a path to the left, to follow the direction of the Greensand Way (GW) arrow on the footpath post, and go straight on, downhill, your direction 130°.

-- In 200 metres you come to crosspaths, with a footpath post on your left and with a wooden swing gate and a fieldgate on your right-hand side.
-Follow the GW arrow straight on, uphill, on a sandy path, your direction 170°.
+- In 200 metres you come to crosspaths, with a footpath post on your left and with a metal swing gate and a wooden fieldgate on your right-hand side.
+Follow the GW arrow straight on, first steadily uphill, then more steeply, on a sandy path with uneven, tree-root footbed through light woodland, your direction 170°.

-- In 210 metres at the top of the hill cross over a path crossing by a footpath post to follow the GW arrow straight on, going through heather, with a magnificent view of a valley out to the south-west.
+- In 210 metres at the top of the hill cross over a path crossing by a footpath post on your right to follow the GW arrow straight on, going through heather, with a magnificent view of Polecat Valley out to the south-west.

-- In 145 metres you go through a wooden kissing gate and in a further 30 metres you come out on to a tarmac road with Little Scotstoun House opposite.
+- In 145 metres you go through a metal swing gate and in a further 30 metres you come out on to a tarmac road with Little Scotstoun House opposite.
 Here you go right, on this road, Farnham Lane.